pingcap/docs-tidb-operator/en/backup-restore-cr.md

 ### Prune field

 * `.spec.prune`: supported in BR v9.0.0 and later versions.
 Currently, this field only supports the value `afterFailed`, which enables automatic cleanup of metadata tables when a restore task fails.
-Enabling the `prune` field changes the final status behavior of the restore task.
+Enabling the `prune` field affects the final status of the restore task.
 If the restore task ends in the `Failed` status, a cleanup task is automatically triggered to remove metadata table information.
 Based on the cleanup task status, the restore task displays one of the following statuses:
     * `PruneScheduled`: the cleanup task is scheduled but has not started.
     * `PruneRunning`: the cleanup task is running.
     * `PruneComplete`: the cleanup task completed successfully.